lotabout/skim/README.md

 ~/.skim/install
 ```

-Next: add `~/.skim/bin` into your PATH by putting the following line into your `~/.bashrc`
+Next: add `~/.skim/bin` to your PATH by putting the following line into your `~/.bashrc`

 ```
 export PATH="$PATH:$HOME/.skim/bin"
 ```

-As an alternative, you can directly [download sk
+As an alternative, you can directly [download the sk
 executable](https://github.com/lotabout/skim/releases), but extra utilities are recommended.

 ## OSX

-Use Homebrew:
+Using Homebrew:

 ```
 brew install sbdchd/skim/skim
 ```

-But the Linux way described above also works.
+But the Linux way described above will also work.

 ## Install as vim plugin
 Once you have cloned the repository, add the following line to your .vimrc.